JaqiKal/wellness-therapy/README.md

   * Using a hover state on all buttons on the site to make it clear to the user if they are hovering over a button.
   * Choosing a sans serif font for the site - these fonts are suitable for people with dyslexia.
   * Ensuring that there is a sufficient colour contrast throughout the site.
+  * I also changed the link colour to blue when hovered upon, blue is often a good choice as it is generally distinguishable by people with various forms of color blindness.
+  * I did make the buttons larger and chose a darker color for the fa-brands icons in the footer.

 ---